Cloud-PG/prometheus-hpa/README.md

   ]
 ```

-Finally, let's deploy an [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) which is set to scale httpgo deployment according to the exposed metric.
+Then, let's deploy an [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) which is set to scale httpgo deployment according to the exposed metric.
 ```
 $ kubectl apply -f manifests/hpa.yaml
 ```